 The default scoring model the platform provides, lets you define activities your company finds essential and score the prospects differently based on those activities.

 To put it simply, you will measure their ‘interest’ which will determine their grade in the Pardot scoring panel.

-Here we want to detect how interested are we in the prospect.
+Here, we want to detect how interested we are in the prospect.
 The data that will help us power our lead grading process includes details such as industry, job title and country of residence.